nextmv-io/community-apps/python-hexaly-generic/README.md

    should have the extension `.hxm` and the input data file should have the extension `.dat`.
 See the example files in the `inputs/` directory for reference.
+   - The model automatically loads the first `.hxm` file (alternatively, the first `.lsp` file) and the first `.dat` file it finds in the input directory.
+Use the `-model` and `-data` flags to specify specific files.
 1. Run the app.

     ```bash